raum-dellamorte/java2mirah/README.md

 Planned Features
 ================
-The plan is to read all files in the __'in-java'__ folder and create Mirah versions in the __'out-mirah'__ folder.
+Implement *extends* and *implements* for classes.

 Refactoring.

 I want a script to be able to change a mirah class's package and/or class name, move it to the appropriate folder/file, and change all references throughout a project to reflect said changes.
 This should be an easier task than what I've already written.
 Just have to bother.

+Hard part: may need a GUI to simplify refactoring.